MasterTemple/NexusForce/README.md

 # Setup:
 1. Download Node.js [here](https://nodejs.org/en/download/)
 2. Download git [here](https://git-scm.com/download)
-3. Type `git https://github.com/MasterTemple/NexusForce.git` in terminal
+3. Paste `git clone https://github.com/MasterTemple/NexusForce.git` in terminal and hit enter
+4. Next, type `cd NexusForce` to navigate to the proper directory.
-4. Next, type `npm i discord.js` and `npm i nodemon -g`
+5. Paste `npm i nodemon -g;npm i discord.js` to install Nodemon and Discord.js
-5. Add a `config.json` file that looks exactly like this, except put in your own token
+6. Add a `config.json` to your current directory.
+The file should look exactly like this, except put in your own token.
 ```yaml
 {
   "prefix": "!",